113ll3/Ibmclouddocscli/reference/bluemix_cli/extend_cli.md

 ### Step 1: Search for the plug-in

-1. Use the command `bluemix plugin repo-plugins -r REPO_NAME` to look for a plugin in the repository.
+1. Use the command `bluemix plugin repo-plugins -r REPO_NAME` to look for a plug-in in the repository.
-2. The {{site.data.keyword.Bluemix_notm}} CLI has the official repository with the name `Bluemix`, you can search the official plugins as shown in the following example:
+2. The {{site.data.keyword.Bluemix_notm}} CLI has the official repository with the name `Bluemix`, you can search the official plug-ins as shown in the following example:

   ```
   $ bluemix plugin repo-plugins -r Bluemix